FBI investigation into Donald Trump's handling of government documents: FBI search of Mar-a-Lago

 In response to a lawsuit by Donald Trump, the National Security Division and U.S. Attorney for the Southern District of Florida submitted a filing containing this image.

 Having uncovered multiple sources of evidence that more classified documents remained at Mar-a-Lago and "government records were likely concealed and removed from the storage room and that efforts were likely taken to obstruct the government's investigation," the Justice Department sought a warrant to search Mar-a-Lago from a federal magistrate judge in early August 2022.

 On August 8, 2022, the FBI executed the search warrant on Mar-a-Lago.
 Thousands of government documents were seized, some with classification markings: top secret/sensitive compartmented information (TS/SCI), top secret, secret, and confidential.
 TS/SCI is the highest possible classification and is supposed to be read exclusively in secure government facilities.
+One document was reported to be so secret, only six people had the legal authority to view it.

 On August 26, 2022, the FBI released a redacted affidavit into its search of the Mar-a-Lago.

 Across three interactions with Trump in 2022, including the August search of Mar-a-Lago, the government recovered approximately 13,000 documents totaling 21,792 pages.
 Some of the recovered classified documents, including top secret documents, had been stored in boxes with personal effects such as press clippings, clothing, magazines and gifts.
 The government also recovered dozens of empty folders that carried classified markings.